DiAraz/42_school_projects/pipex/README.md

+Usage

+Regular pipex execution

+Pipex can handle 2 or more commands.
+To execute:

+$ ./pipex input_file command1 command2 output_file

+The output will be written to the specified output file.
+If the output file exists, it will be overwritten.
+This replicates the shell command:

+$ < input_file command1 | command2 > output_file

+Each command can be given arguments and options if surrounded by quotation marks.
+For example:

+$ ./pipex example.txt "cat -e" "grep x" outfile.txt

 Good to remember:

 The child process and the parent process both continue to execute from the point of the fork call.
+Child process has pid 0.
+To work in parent process we use pid !=0.
+The function execve replaces the current process, should be called in child process.

 New functions to learn: